justindujardin/hillspace/paper/Hill Space is All You Need.md

 We characterize "Hill Space"—the constraint topology created by W = tanh(Ŵ) ⊙ σ(M̂), where ⊙ denotes element-wise multiplication—as a systematic framework for discrete selection in neural networks.
 This constrained parameter space enables mathematical enumeration: optimal weights for discrete operations can be calculated rather than learned, transforming primitive discovery from optimization-dependent exploration into systematic cartography.

-Hill Space creates stable plateaus where neural networks reliably converge to discrete selections like [1,1] for combining operations or [1,-1] for separating operations.
-These patterns persist across domains—the same discrete selections that enable addition automatically enable multiplication, and subtraction's configuration becomes division's optimal solution.
+Hill Space creates stable plateaus where neural networks reliably converge to discrete weight configurations such as [1,1] and [1,-1], enabling precise mathematical operations.
+We demonstrate this across arithmetic and trigonometric operations, achieving high precision with deterministic convergence.

 We achieve high precision across arithmetic and trigonometric operations, with models converging deterministically regardless of random seed (±0.5 epoch variance across runs).
 The constraint topology enables aggressive learning rates and extreme extrapolation with accuracy limited primarily by floating-point precision and activation saturation rather than optimization failures.